fxding/greader/README.md

 #Usage

-You need install [Atom/Electron](https://github.com/atom/electron) first, Then run it as Electron app.
+You need to install [Atom/Electron](https://github.com/atom/electron) first, Then run it as Electron app.

 Add the repo readme documentation on the top.